Powerlearnproject/se-assignment-day-2-git-and-github-karungar/README.md

 * May have to incurr costs because it is not free for more than three collaborators
 * Limits collaboration to invitees only
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+### Steps for making first commit
+#### From Local to Remote repository
+1. Once you make changes in your local repository and want to push it to your GitHub repo, you first run the command "git status" to check the changes.
+2. Then run "git add" command to stage the changes.
+Either "git add ." or "git add <filename>" (incase you want to stage all changes or change in a specific file).
+3. commit your changes to your repository by running the command "git commit".when commiting you must include a clear message describing the change using the -m flag. for example **git commit -m Added new feature**

+### What are commits?
+A commit refers to a snapshot of the changes made, including a reference to the previous commit in the branch’s history.
+Through a commit, developers have the visibility of code changes over time and who made the changes.
+This way it is possible to know where an error occured, and roll back to previous versions of the code if necessary.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.